tcadigan/reginleif/README.md

 Notes:

-This is one of the first generation rogue-like games (arguably THE on).
+This is one of the first generation rogue-like games (arguably THE one).
 This has been a serious pain to do, they implemented some rather crazy control (label jumping, conditionals with numerous side effects, etc.).
 This will take some rather serious work to get working correctly.